ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

 Running a Simulation
 *********************
 The code is provided with several input files to solve USGS/SCEC benchmark problems.
 Namely, TPV3, TPV5, TPV6 and TPV7.
-One can solve these benchmark problems changing a problem name in **Test_Problem.in** file.
+One can solve these benchmark problems changing a problem name in **TPV_Problem.in** file.

 For example, if you want to solve TPV6 problem then store the string::